UConn, Irish, Louisville, Miss St top seeds in women's NCAAs - WDEF

 AP Photo/Jessica Hill

-NEW YORK (AP) — UConn, Notre Dame, Louisville and Mississippi State are the No. 1 seeds in the women’s basketball NCAA Tournament.
+NEW YORK (AP) — UConn is back in a familiar place – the No. 1 overall seed in the women’s basketball NCAA Tournament.

+Joining the Huskies as top seeds are Notre Dame, Louisville and Mississippi State.

 The Huskies enter as the lone unbeaten team and will be vying for their 12th national championship.
-Last season, UConn came into the NCAAs as the overwhelming favorite before their 111-game winning streak ended with a loss to Mississippi State in the Final Four.
+It’s the ninth time that UConn has entered the NCAAs undefeated, including last year when the Huskies went in as the overwhelming favorite before their 111-game winning streak ended with a loss to Mississippi State in the Final Four.

 This year’s Final Four is in Columbus, Ohio, and will take place on March 30.
 The national championship game is on Sunday, April 1.

 Like the Huskies, the Irish are a No. 1 seed again.
 Notre Dame has been a top seed the last seven years.
-This might be one of coach Muffet McGraw’s finest accomplishments Notre Dame lost four pivotal players to injury, but only three games on the season.
-Two of those losses came to the Cardinals.
+This might be one of coach Muffet McGraw’s finest accomplishments as Notre Dame lost four pivotal players to injury, but only three games on the season.
+Two of those losses came to Louisville.

+“A great reward for this team for what they’ve been through … playing the toughest schedule and getting a No. 1 seed,” McGraw said.
+“I’m so proud of this group and what they have accomplished.
+(Being a No. 1) is quite an accomplishment for what we’ve been through all year long.”

 The Irish are in the Spokane Regional and open up against Cal State Northridge on Friday.
-If Notre Dame advances, the Irish would head out west to potentially face No. 2 seed Oregon if the seeds hold.
+If Notre Dame advances, the Irish would head out west to potentially face No. 2 seed Oregon.

+“We’ve never been in the West bracket.
+I love playing Friday at 5.
+That’s awesome,” McGraw said.

-Louisville won the ACC for the first time this season.
+Louisville won the Atlantic Coast Conference for the first time this season.
 The Cardinals open up against Boise State and are one of eight ACC teams in the field.
-The SEC has seven teams in the tournament, while the Pac-12 has six.
+The Southeastern Conference has seven teams in the tournament, while the Pac-12 and the Big Ten have six.

 “We’re really excited about the opportunity,” Louisville coach Jeff Walz said.
 “We’re excited to host the first two at home against two very good basketball teams.
 If we’re fortunate enough to advance, we get the opportunity to play in Lexington, which would be great for our fans.”